How to Dry HVAC Ducts After Moisture Exposure

 - Increasing airflow in enclosed areas such as attics or crawlspaces

-Better ventilation reduces the overall moisture load in the environment, making drying more efficient.
+Better ventilation removes humid air from the areas feeding the duct system, making drying more efficient.

 Drying Different Types of Duct Materials